fadhrigabestari/Course-Planner/README.md

 # Course-Planner
 Determine what course to take each semester.
 It uses BFS and DFS method to determine what course needs to be taken.

-Create a text file containing all available courses and its prerequisite
+Create a text file containing all available courses and its' prerequisites

 Text format :